guhjy/2015ori-1/materials/study_02/instructions.md

 Please indicate the address below including street, house number, post code, city, country, building name (if appropriate), and room number (if appropriate).

-Note that we need this information to set up the interview, but we will permanently delete it after the interview took place.
+Note that we need this information to set up the interview, but we will permanently delete it after the interview.

 [BRANCH: SECOND DIRECTION]
 [If different location question answered with NO]